-What sounds like an impossible task, might be an opportunity to rethink how we increase programmer productivity.
-Industry research and our own first-party survey of hundreds of developers suggest that reducing friction and wasted time is a more effective way to increase developer productivity than efforts to make programmers code faster.
+If this sounds like an impossible task, it has also proven to be an pportunity to reflect on how we increase developer productivity.
+Industry research and our own first-party survey of hundreds of developers suggest that friction and wasted time are the biggest killers of developer productivity.
+And more organizations are orienting toward platform engineering in an attempt to reduce friction and invest in developer productivity tools.

 The return on investment looks promising: McKinsey & Company found that the savings produced by reducing each developer’s wasted time by five minutes on a team of 500 developers could support a full team of developers working on standardization.